Category Archives: Case Studies

 All in all, the judgment sided Kiri’s valuation expert’s method and the sum of US$1,636m, but ruled that this required some minor technical calculations

-GAO Advisors is a corporate financial advisory firm that provides strategy advice, transaction structuring, and valuation services.
+Gifted Group is a corporate financial advisory firm that provides strategy advice, transaction structuring, and valuation services.

 It has acted as an Expert Valuation Witness to several seminal cases including UTJ v UTK [2019] SGHCF 6, where it produced credible, fair and comprehensive assessments of the matters dealt with in its valuation reports.
-GAO provided an aggregated value from an amalgamation of two different methods for the asset valuation process.
+Gifted Group provided an aggregated value from an amalgamation of two different methods for the asset valuation process.
 These valuation reports allowed the Court to arrive at a more just and equitable means of dividing matrimonial assets between the Parties.

 Other cases include: